laura-is-here/tiffany-hooton-therapy-hugo/content/_index.md

     the transition process.
   three: A queer or trans couple experiencing relational issues.
 intro:
   title: Welcome!
   body: |
     I am a Marriage and Family Therapist Associate offering therapy in the greater Long Beach area.

-If you are looking for a therapist who is **queer, trans-affirming, and sex worker-allied,** feel welcome to <a href=\"#contact\" class="anchor">contact me</a> for a free consultation and we can begin the path of healing together.
+    If you are looking for a therapist who is queer, committed to serving the LGBT community, trans-affirming, and sex worker-allied, feel welcome to contact me for a free consultation and we can begin the path of healing together.

-    *&mdash; Tiffany Hooton, M.S.*

-    Associate Marriage & Family Therapist & Associate Professional Clinical Counsellor

 about: true
 contact: true
 toggle_services: true
 toggle_card_list_section: true

 ---
+## Therapy for All

+### Therapy for LGBT Couples

+### Therapy for Anxiety & Depression

+### Transgender and Gender-affirming Therapy

-# What To Expect
+## What To Expect from Therapy

 My approach to therapy is humanistic, gender-affirming, and incorporates elements of cognitive therapy to challenge unhelpful or self-defeating thought patterns.

 My specialty areas include working with queer, trans, and nonbinary individuals and their partners as they navigate identity, transition, and relationship issues.

-## Fees
+### Fees

 My full fee is $100 per 50-minute session - However, in order to help make therapy more accessible, I do offer a sliding scale starting at $65 for those with limited resources.